dCache/dcache-book2/config-SRM.md

 Unless you have reason not to, we recommend placing the `spacemanager` service in the same domain as the `poolmanager` service.

-EXPLICIT AND IMPLICIT SPACE RESERVATIONS FOR DATA STORAGE IN DCACHE
+EXPLICIT AND IMPLICIT SPACE RESERVATIONS FOR DATA STORAGE IN dCache
 -------------------------------------------------------------------

 ### Explicit Space Reservations